 Depth Therapy

-Depth therapy is a way of turning toward these movements rather than managing or suppressing them.
+Depth therapy is a way of turning toward these patterns rather than managing or suppressing them.
 It invites deliberate attention to what is asking to be seen, felt, and lived — not as a problem to eliminate, but as something carrying meaning and direction.

 Listening Beneath the Symptoms